 “I’ve spent $59.99 and I ONLY GET 10 HOURS OF GAMEPLAY, SHAME ON YOU”

 Yeah, you did but did you have fun?
 Was it an enjoyable experience?
 What are the chances of you playing the game again?
 You see where I’m going with this.
 And if you say that you didn’t enjoy it, that one is on you too.
-With 10 – 15 minutes of research, you will know if the game is right for you or not.
+A quick 10-15 minutes of research before buying usually helps avoid disappointment.

 I bought GTA V for $59.99 when it came out and with the amount of hours I spent playing, I actually spent less than a 1 cent per hour for the game.
 If I compared the worth of the GTA V to others, I don’t think I would have bought any other game.
 And if developers looked at it that way, we would have missed out on so many great games.